Meet our Members

-Our membership is varied with folks employed in a wide range of occupations from gardeners to teachers, doctors, accountants, bank managers, therapists, consultants, personal trainer, insurance, engineering, scientist, florist, recruitment consultant, care professional, you name it we have it.
+Our membership is varied with folks employed in a wide range of occupations from gardeners to teachers, doctors, accountants, bank managers, therapists, consultants, personal trainer, insurance broker, engineer, scientist, florist, recruitment consultant, care professional, church minister, personal assistant, professor, software developer, you name it we have them all.

 Everyone is welcome, come along & meet us and see just what we do & who we are.

 This is why just some of our members joined....

 I attended the Reachout event to help out a friend who was a Rotarian.
 I really enjoyed the welcome and camaraderie of the event and liked the impact we had on our guests.
 I wanted to do more like that and so shortly after became a member and haven't looked back since.
 For me, Rotary is a group of friends who club together to do really impressive things that none of us would be able to do on our own and we have a great time doing it.

 At my secondary school the head master was a Rotarian who asked all sixth formers to join with Christmas collections.
 I went along and enjoyed the fellowship with Rotarians whom I had grown up with in the local community.
 I worked with Rotary each year until I was asked to join Rotaract (a sort of junior Rotary Club) .
 It was great fun and after a few years in Rotaract I was invited to join Rotary.
 For me it is about the difference we can make as a group to the lives of those most in need.
 Community service is at the heart of everything we do locally and internationally.
 Go Rotary.

 I joined the local Rotary Club at the invitation of someone well known to me.
 The reputation of Rotary seemed to offer a positive role in life and activity I expected to enjoy.
 I was not wrong.

 My reason for joining was simply that I met someone whose daughter was at school with my daughter, he involved me.